shawndumas/emile/README.md

 #### Stand-alone CSS animation JavaScript mini-framework ####

-* Doesn't need a JavaScript framework
+* Does not need a JavaScript framework
 * Full set of CSS properties for animation (length-based and colors)
 * Easing and callbacks
 * ~200 lines of code